Epromee/dechinesator-tool/README.md

 ## Frequency analysis:

 Characters are highlighted differently depending on their presence frequency in current text.
 Green - less frequent, red - more frequent.
+White - not Chinese character.

 ## Use here:
 https://epromee.github.io/dechinesator-tool/